0xAX/linux-insides/SyncPrim/sync-1.md

 } spinlock_t;
 ```

 and located in the [include/linux/spinlock_types.h](https://github.com/torvalds/linux/master/include/linux/spinlock_types.h) header file.
 We may see that its implementation depends on the state of the `CONFIG_DEBUG_LOCK_ALLOC` kernel configuration option.
 We will skip this now, because all debugging related stuff will be in the end of this part.
-So, if the `CONFIG_DEBUG_LOCK_ALLOC` kernel configuration option is disabled, the `spinlokc_t` contains [union](https://en.wikipedia.org/wiki/Union_type#C.2FC.2B.2B) with one field which is - `raw_spinlock`:
+So, if the `CONFIG_DEBUG_LOCK_ALLOC` kernel configuration option is disabled, the `spinlock_t` contains [union](https://en.wikipedia.org/wiki/Union_type#C.2FC.2B.2B) with one field which is - `raw_spinlock`:

 ```C
 typedef struct spinlock {